12 More Mooncakes You Don’t Want to Miss in 2009 – A Remix!

 Mooncakes from Starbucks Singapore

-The signature flavor here is the espresso roast almond truffle that totally ties in with the coffee theme.
+The signature flavour here is the espresso roast almond truffle that totally ties in with the coffee theme.
 Made using espresso roast coffee, with a chocolate and almond truffle tucked within the white lotus paste, this is naturally a hit with coffee lovers.
 For completeness, order a cup of joe to go along and you have yourself a fuzzy little Mid-Autumn breakfast!

 If you prefer something non-caffeinated, go for the white chocolate macadamia truffle.
-It comprises white lotus paste with pieces of macadamia nuts and a white chocolate truffle center. ($5.90 apiece, $23.60 for a box of 4, $21.25 for purchases of 10 boxes or more)
+It comprises white lotus paste with pieces of macadamia nuts and a white chocolate truffle centre. ($5.90 apiece, $23.60 for a box of 4, $21.25 for purchases of 10 boxes or more)

 Starbucks

-Various outlets
+All outlets

 8. St. Regis